-WAW’s NYCC has become a lifeline for the local Afghan and increasingly, the South Asian and other Muslim immigrant and refugee communities.
+WAW’s NYCC has become a lifeline for the local Afghan and, increasingly, the South Asian and other Muslim immigrant and refugee communities.

 WHO WE SERVE

-- 60% Afghans;
+- 60% Afghans, and

-- 40% other Muslim immigrants; and
+- 40% other Muslim immigrants.

 The trust WAW has built within communities over the years has broken the silence surrounding domestic and gender-based violence—survivors now come forward and are more comfortable asking for support compared to when the NYCC started and survivors hesitated to report due to the stigma attached to domestic violence and fears of deportation.

-WAW was founded and is currently run and led by staff—the vast majority of whom are women—that have first-hand knowledge of the Afghan, South Asian, and Muslim immigrant communities in New York.
+WAW was founded and is currently run and led by staff—the vast majority of whom are women—that have first-hand knowledge of the Afghan, South Asian, and other Muslim immigrant communities in New York.

 When WAW was launched in April 2001 with volunteers serving the needs of a few Afghan immigrant women in Queens, our founders quickly found that these women endured similar challenges and abuses as their sisters in Afghanistan.